onap/integration/docs/docs_E2E_network_slicing.rst

 ------------------------------------
 - **SO**: Requirements below are identified for Jakarta release and have impacts in SO component:
-     (1) Use of Optimization solution (OOF) in allocateNSSI, deallocateNSSI in TN NSSMF (2) Activate, Deactivate flows support in external RAN NSSMF for option 2 (3) Bug fixes/enhancements of carryover test cases from Istanbul release
+     (1) Use of Optimization solution (OOF) in allocateNSSI, deallocateNSSI in TN NSSMF (2) Bug fixes/enhancements of carryover test cases from Istanbul release

 - **OOF**: OOF component has an impact for the requirement below:
      (1) NSI/NSSI Selection enhancements based on resource occupancy levels